w314/notes/javaNotes/st_javaAdvanced.md

 It is a container/wrapper object used to hold a value which could be non-null or null, and provides easy ways of handling either case

-- The purpose of the class is to provide a type-level solution for representing optional values instead of null references.

-- To overcome frequent occurrences of NullPointerException, Java 8 has introduced a new class Optional in java.util package.
+- to solve the  frequent occurrences of NullPointerException,
-- By using Optional, we can specify alternate values to return or alternate code to run.
+- by using Optional, we can specify alternate values to return or alternate code to run.

 - do not use Optionals as method parameters
-- The intent of Java when releasing Optional was to use it as a return type, thus indicating that a method could return an empty value, but they can also be used where null is likely to cause errors
+-  use it as a return type, thus indicating that a method could return an empty value, but they can also be used where null is likely to cause errors

 - using Optional in a serializable class will result in a `NotSerializableException`